 Carrier Bag Levy

-The government’s guidance, which has not been updated for the April 2021 changes, can be found here:
+The government’s guidance for the scheme in England, which has not been updated for the April 2021 changes, can be found here:

 What is required of retailers?